-Domain: Instruction and Student Achievement lm plementa ation Sta tus Indicator Examples or Evidence of Practice NOL Partially Data Sources/Supporting Evidence yet В A Fully 20.
+Domain: Instruction and Stude ent Ach ieveme nt Im plementa ation Sta tus Indicator Examples or Evidence of Practice Not Part tially Fully Data Sources/Supporting Evidence yet В A Tuny 20.
 An MTSS and problem-solving process is consistently used by school personnel to ensure progress in the general education curriculum, across all grades and settings, for all students with and without disabilities.
 School personnel use a problem-solving process to identify appropriate instructional and behavioral interventions.
 There is a schoolwide plan to provide school personnel with ongoing PD and TA on the implementation of an MTSS framework.
 Members of the school MTSS team are assigned to provide support to specific grade-level or subjectarea teams.
 PD and TA activities for implementing MTSS are documented, including evaluation criteria to measure desired outcomes.
 PD and TA activities are provided with the goal of matching tiered supports with the instructional support needs of individual SWDs in general education classrooms and natural contexts.
 Families are provided information and opportunities to understand the MTSS process as it relates to tiered interventions for their child.
 Administrators allocate resources to support schoolwide MTSS, functional behavior assessments (FBA) and PBS plans.
 An FBA process is used to identify triggers and replacement behaviors for any student who needs additional behavioral support.
 School rules are translated into specific applications for classrooms, hallways and other school areas as part of a schoolwide PBS plan.
-Y The CPST (Collaborative Problem Solving Team) meets regularly to review students' needs These meetings may include all or some of the following: guidance counselors, general education teachers, parent, administration, ESE Specialist, social workers, ESE Support Facilotators, School Psychologist, and therapists.
-Faculty members enter information is BASIS to document using resurces such as iReady, for example to track student growth.
-Sugge ested Measures: PD/TA schedule and sign-i n sheets, minutes of MTSS meetings, schoolwide PBS plan s, FBA doo cuments.
-Note: Note: For more information and resources on the MTSS and problem-solving process, please refer to the Appendices: Glossary and Resources/Publications sections.
-Comm ents:
+School personnel use a problem-solving process to identify appropriate instructional and behavioral interventions.
+Members of the school MTSS team are assigned to provide support to specific grade-level or subject-area teams.
+Families are provided information and opportunities to understand the MTSS process as it relates to tiered interventions for their child.
+An FBA process is used to identify triggers and replacement behaviors for any student who needs additional behavioral support.
+Suggested Measures: PD/TA schedule and sign-in sheets, minutes of MTSS meetings, schoolwide PBS plans, FBA documents.
+Note: For more information and resources on the MTSS and problem-solving process, please refer to the Appendices: Glossary and Resources/Publications sections. process, please refer to the App benuices: GIOSSARY A ind Kesoul ces/Public auons sections.
+Comm ients: